 Marine Mammal Molecular Genetics Laboratory

-Using molecular genetic tools and techniques to study marine mammals and gather information essential for their successful conservation and management.
+Using molecular genetic tools and techniques to study marine mammals and gather information essential for their successful conservation and management in the Southeast Region.

 We utilize various genomic techniques to study marine mammals and answer questions concerning population structure, species identification, species occurrence, prey preference, health, habitat use, phylogenetics, and taxonomy.
 Importantly, our research aims to meet the objectives of the Marine Mammal Protection Act and Endangered Species Act and helps to inform decisions for marine mammal management, conservation, and restoration planning.
 Although much of our work is focused on marine mammals inhabiting U.S. waters of the western North Atlantic and Gulf of Mexico, we also work with collaborators worldwide to study species ranging well beyond the waters of the southeastern U.S. The Marine Mammal Molecular Genetics Lab is located in Lafayette, Louisiana and is part of the NOAA Fisheries Southeast Fisheries Science Center’s Marine Mammal and Turtle Division.